 Success Story – Quality staff and excellent academic achievement

-Ringwood Secondary College is very proud to announce that three students obtained ATAR scores above 99 and 28 students over 90 in 2020.
+Ringwood Secondary College is very proud to announce that eight students obtained ATAR scores above 99 and 24 students over 90 in 2021.

-The academic requirements for all International Students are to have an average of 80% on all subjects (requirements from Hong Kong will be different and an online interview with the International Student Coordinator.
-Please note that Ringwood Secondary College only accepts Year 9 to Year 11 applicants.
+The academic requirements for all international students are to have an average of 80% on all subjects and an online interview with the International Student Coordinator.
+Ringwood Secondary College accepts Year 7 to Year 11 applicants.

 Email: [email protected]